-NOAA's Coastal Services Center and Office of Ocean and Coastal Resource Management help communities prepare for and adapt to the impacts of major spills.
+NOAA's Office for Coastal Management (OCM) helps communities prepare for and adapt to the impacts of major spills.

-OCRM administers the National Coastal Zone Management Program, a voluntary federal-state partnership that protects, restores, and responsibly develops our nation's diverse coastal communities and resources.
-Through this program, OCRM provides technical and financial assistance and delivers federal updates, information, and contacts to to state coastal management programs.
-OCRM staff also help coastal managers prepare for the possibility of oil reaching their coastal waters and shores.
+OCM administers the National Coastal Zone Management Program, a voluntary federal-state partnership that protects, restores, and responsibly develops our nation's diverse coastal communities and resources.
+Through this program, experts provide technical and financial assistance and delivers federal updates, information, and contacts to to state coastal management programs.
+OCM staff also help coastal managers prepare for the possibility of oil reaching their coastal waters and shores.

-Since the effects of oil in estuaries can be especially damaging, OCRM Estuarine Reserves Division staff maintain close contact with the regional NERRs affected by spills to help them prepare for the possible landfall of oil or chemicals.
+Since the effects of oil in estuaries can be especially damaging, OCM maintains close contact with the regional NERRs affected by spills to help them prepare for the possible landfall of oil or chemicals.
 Their assistance includes serving as a clearinghouse to match existing expertise with specific needs at the affected reserves.
 In addition, the NERRS have collected a wealth of long-term environmental data that are being used to support planning and modeling related to spills.